deepbiolab/system-monitor.cpp/dev/02-advanced-oop/note.md

 ### Templates

-Templates enable generic programming by generalizing a function to apply to any class.
-Specifically, templates use *types* as parameters so that the same implementation can operate on different data types.
+Templates enable generic programming by **generalizing a function** to apply to any class.
+Specifically, templates **use *types* as parameters** so that the **same implementation** can operate on **different data types**.

-For example, you might need a function to accept many different data types.
+For example, you might need **a function to accept many different data types**.
 The function acts on those arguments, perhaps dividing them or sorting them or something else.
-Rather than writing and maintaining the multiple function declarations, each accepting slightly different arguments, you can write one function and pass the argument types as parameters.
-At compile time, the compiler then expands the code using the types that are passed as parameters.
+Rather than writing and maintaining the multiple function declarations, each accepting slightly different arguments, you can write one function and pass the argument types as parameters. **At compile time, the compiler then expands the code using the types that are passed as parameters.**

 ```cpp
 template <typename Type> Type Sum(Type a, Type b) { return a + b; }